mitre/secure-coding-case-studies/STYLE_GUIDE.md

   - This is followed by a sentence introducing the software application
   - The final sentence talks about the scope of the case study.

-Example:
+> [!TIP]
+>Example:
+>

-The use of a database to store information is fundamental to many applications.
+>The use of a database to store information is fundamental to many applications.
 Unfortunately, if the commands to place or retrieve this information are not properly constructed, then an adversary could inappropriately alter or read the information.
 The underlying source code weakness that makes such attacks possible is annually one of the CWE Top 25 Most Dangerous Software Weaknesses.
 In 2023 such a vulnerability was disclosed in Blue Yonder postgraas_server.
 Postgraas offers basic create, read, update, and delete (CRUD) operations for complete PostgreSQL database instances via a simple representational state transfer (REST) application programming interface (API).
 This case study will look at that vulnerability, the mistake made by the developers, what it enabled an adversary to accomplish, and how the code was eventually corrected.

 ### _Language_

 - The source code language where the root cause weakness was made.

-Examples:

-Python\
-JavaScript\
-C\
-C++\
-Java\
-Go
+> [!TIP]
+>Examples:
+>
+>Python\
+>JavaScript\
+>C\
+>C++\
+>Java\
+>Go

 ### _Software_